Google Compute Engine Observability, Monitoring and APM

 - Virtual machine resource and health monitoring

-Comprehensive Google Compute Engine Monitoring requires performance visibility not only for the virtual host, but also for any applications and services being deployed into the virtual machine.
+Comprehensive GCE Observability into both Infrastructure and Applications requires performance visibility not only for the virtual host, but also for any additional infrastructure, services and applications deployed onto the virtual machine.

 Instana is the quickest and easiest way to monitor the entire stack build around Google Compute Engine to deliver comprehensive application insights.
 The Instana agent automatically discovers all Google Compute Engine instances and their deployed service technologies, deploys the necessary monitoring sensors and begins tracing applications and requests.
 Instana also automatically determines the health of the GCE VMs, as well as their services.

 Once deployed, the Instana Agent automatically identifies all running services and applications on the VM – then automatically deploys and configures Instana’s Monitoring sensors.
 Instana’s curated knowledge base already knows what performance metrics are relevant for collection and how to collect them.
 To monitor the VM and service health, additional metrics are also collected.
 Since Instana’s automatic configuration collects all relevant information, monitoring Google Compute Engine VMs couldn’t be easier.

 To determine overall service health, the Instana Google Compute Engine Monitoring sensor also collects KPIs on the monitored environment to determine its health status.

 With the help of Artificial Intelligence (AI) and health signatures from the curated knowledge base, Instana automatically detects issues with individual Google Compute Engine instances and service incidents.
 Based on severity, Instana automates incident escalation and root cause identification, helping you solve issues before users are impacted.